-The protectionapps.live is an address of a fake search engine, it appears in browser's settings when it is hijacked by some browser hijacker.
-Apps of this type often are designed not only to change settings but also to gather information related to user's browsing activities.
-Browser hijackers are categorized as potentially unwanted applications (PUAs), it is because most of the times users download and install them unknowingly.
+The protectionapps.live is a fake search engine, which appears in settings when the browser has been hijacked by rogue apps.
+These browser hijackers can change the settings and also gather information relating to users' browsing activities.
+Browser hijackers are categorized as potentially unwanted applications (PUAs), since people often download and install them inadvertently.

-Typically, browser hijackers promote fake search engines by changing settings such as address of a default search engine, homepage and new tab.
-In this case installed browser hijacker changes those settings to protectionapps.live.
-Simply said, apps of this type are designed to force users to visit a certain address when they open a browser, new tab and/or search the web by entering search queries into URL bar.
-Most fake search engines do not generate unique, individual results, they display results generated by some other, often legitimate search engine instead.
-Protectionapps.live is designed to display results generated by Yahoo (it redirects users to search.yahoo.com).
-Typically, addresses assigned by browser hijackers can be removed from browser's setting only when these apps are no longer installed.
-Furthermore, apps of this type often are designed to collect various browsing data and/or other information as well.
-Usually they collect IP addresses, geolocations, addresses of visited websites, entered search queries, and/or other browsing data.
-Although, there are browser hijackers are capable of accessing sensitive details.
-It is not safe to have apps of this type installed because information that was collected by them may be sold to third parties (potentially cyber criminals) or misused to generate revenue in other ways.
-This could lead to problems related to browsing safety, online privacy, or even identity theft.
-For these reasons it is recommended not to download and installed any browser hijackers.
+Typically, browser hijackers promote fake search engines by changing settings such as the address of the default search engine, homepage, and new tab.
+In this case, the installed browser hijacker assigns them to protectionapps.live.
+In this way, the apps force users to visit a specific address when they open a browser, new tab, or search by entering search queries into the URL bar.
+Most fake search engines do not generate unique results and simply display those generated by other (often legitimate) search engines.
+Note that protectionapps.live displays results generated by Yahoo (it redirects to search.yahoo.com).
+Typically, addresses assigned by browser hijackers can only be removed from the setting when the apps are no longer installed.
+Browser hijackers often collect browsing data and other information such as IP addresses, geolocations, addresses of visited websites, entered search queries, and so on.
+Some browser hijackers are capable of accessing private, sensitive details.
+The information might be sold to third parties (potentially, cyber criminals) or misused to generate revenue in other ways.
+This could lead to problems relating to browsing safety, online privacy or even identity theft.
+For these reasons, never download or install any PUAs/browser hijackers.

 |Name||protectionapps.live browser hijacker|